-Ryzen CPUs aren't overclock-happy, particularly the X-models, but the X470 Aorus Gaming 5's 8+3 phase VRM reliably allows chips like the 2700X to run all cores at full boost speeds alongside 3200MHz memory modules.
+Ryzen CPUs aren't overclock-happy, but the X470 Aorus Gaming 5's 8+3 phase VRM reliably allows chips like the 2700X to run all cores at full boost speeds alongside 3,200MHz memory modules.
 Dual BIOS, dual PCIe Gen3 x4 M.2 slots, and a healthy stack of both internal and external USB ports are plenty for most gaming builds.
-Combined with a top-tier audio codec and great networking hardware, the X470 Aorus Gaming 5 is our best overall pick for Ryzen 7 builds.
-If, however, you're looking for more advanced features and the ability to do serious overclocking, this one won't satisfy like the Crosshair VII.
+Combined with a top-tier audio codec and great networking hardware, the X470 Aorus Gaming 5 is our best overall pick for Zen and Zen+ Ryzen 7 builds.
+If you're looking for more advanced features and the ability to do serious overclocking, you should probably step up to X570 and the Crosshair VIII.

 When possible, all tests are performed with the same components installed to remove any variables except the motherboard itself.
-We also research the entire field of Z370, X470, X299, and older motherboards and narrow the list down to the best, most competitive boards before choosing each round of boards for the guide.
+We also research the entire field of Z370, Z390, Z490, X470, B550, X570, and older motherboards, narrowing the list down to the best, most competitive boards before choosing each round of boards for the guide.

-Benchmarks include AIDA 64 Extreme, PCMark 8/10, Cinebench 15, CrystalDiskMark, 3DMark FireStrike, DPC Latency Checker, and others.
-The real-world break-in period encompasses office and creative work, media streaming, and gaming with a variety of demanding titles like GTAV, Total War: Warhammer II, DiRT Rally, Rise of the Tomb Raider, Far Cry 5, Hitman, and others.
+Benchmarks include AIDA64 Extreme, PCMark 8/10, Cinebench R15, CrystalDiskMark, 3DMark FireStrike, DPC Latency Checker, and others.
+The real-world break-in period encompasses office and creative work, media streaming, and gaming with a variety of demanding titles like GTA V, Total War: Warhammer II, DiRT Rally, Rise of the Tomb Raider, Far Cry 5, Hitman, and others.

 Gaming tests are run at 1080p at medium to high settings to remove any bottlenecks caused by graphics card performance.
 When relevant, both single- and dual-graphics card configurations are tested to ensure motherboard stability in SLI and Crossfire situations.